Scaling Generalist Data-Analytic Agents¶

 | SFT only | 62.54 | 73.74 |

-| zero-RL (no SFT) | 58.03 | 71.72 |
+| zero-RL (No SFT) | 58.03 | 71.72 |

 | SFT-then-RL | 63.42 | 75.46 |

-| SFT-and-RL (dynamic \(\gamma\)) | 68.10 | 79.07 |
+| SFT-and-RL (Dynamic \(\gamma\)) | 68.10 | 79.07 |

-Data and Filtering Analysis¶
+Data & Filtering Analysis¶

 | Filtering Strategy | Effect |